Investing mistakes not only cost you money but can also make you feel defeated.

 Yet, when you are first getting started in investing, there are a lot of common mistakes you’ll want to avoid as best as possible.

 It can be a great learning experience, but you still want to minimize potential losses that set you back.

 Even investing experts occasionally make mistakes, it’s a part of the process.

-However, to help you on your investment journey, I’m sharing with you the worst investing mistakes most beginners make.
-Consider this the main list of what not to do when investing.
+However, to help you on your investment journey, I’m sharing with you the common investing mistakes most beginners make (and should avoid).

 The stock market goes up, the stock market goes down.
 You’ll also read and hear many financial experts making predictions about when to buy or when to sell in bullish or bear markets.

-But it applies to other investing markets too, not just the stock market.
+But timing the market applies to other investing markets too, not just the stock market.
 Either way, 99% of the time those financial experts are wrong.